-Honors English 9 is designed to challenge accelerated learners to analyze, evaluate and explore rigorous texts within the following literary genres: the short story, nonfiction, the novel, the epic, poetry, and drama.
+Honors English 9 is designed to challenge accelerated learners to analyze, evaluate and explore rigorous texts within the following literary genres: the short story, nonfiction, the novel, poetry, and drama.
 Students will examine the elements of each genre, as well as analyze specific literary devices and poetic techniques.
+Furthermore, students' exploration of these literary genres is framed around abstract concepts such as identity, loss of innocence, coming of age, social alienation, the search for belonging, and the relationship between individuals and their communities.
 Writing assignments in this course include: journal prompts, short constructed responses, persuasive and argumentative writing, fiction writing, essay construction, and research.
+Additionally, a particular emphasis is placed on academic writing, including a focus on the mastery of MLA formatting and citations.
 Students demonstrate proficiency through written analytical responses, group and individual comprehensive projects, and performance-based assessments.
-Additionally, students will complete at least one independent reading project.
 This course is credited toward the English requirement for graduation.